Share the article

 Antibiotic Resistant Bacteria: 10 of the Worst Information portal providing an overview of 10 dangerous and often antibiotic resistant bacteria – the diseases they cause, characteristics and resistance levels.

-Faces of Antimicrobial Resistance.
-Report.
-A collection of real-life stories of how antibiotic resistance has affected American people by the Infectious Diseases Society of America.
+Faces of AMR – Global AMR Diary Report.
+A collection of real-life stories of how antibiotic resistance has affected people from different regions of the world.
+You can find more real-life stories in this article published by The Bureau of Investigative Journalism.

 Antimicrobial resistance – The biggest threat to cancer treatment Information portal describing the consequences of antibiotic resistance for cancer patients, developed by the Norwegian Cancer Society.